Last Updated on

 Rugged CI4+ handle knob – The HG or high gear models feature an oversized massive Ci4+ power handle that is constructed of the durable Ci4+ material and provides you with a very comfortable grip to crank in those larger fish and retrieve the big baits again and again.

-Paddle Handle – The LG or low gear models have a 102 mm double handle or Paddle Handle with oversized rubber knobs.
+Paddle Handle – The LG or low gear models of the 300 & 400 and all of the 200’s have a 102 mm double handle or Paddle Handle with oversized rubber knobs.

 Features at a Glance

 - QuickFire II clutch bar